 On December 9, 2021, the Company acquired Thomas subject to the merger agreement.
 Xometry leverages Thomas' marketing and data services to deliver a suite of end-to-end services for suppliers with additional financial services and digital marketing products.
 The Company accounted for the acquisition as a business combination.
-The goodwill of \$252.0 million arising from the acquisition of Thomas related to certain expected synergies which includes the ability to drive buyers and suppliers on to our platform and provide additional products and services.
-This goodwill, which is included in our U.S. reporting segment, is not expected to be deductible for tax purposes.
+The goodwill of \$247.3 million arising from the acquisition of Thomas related to certain expected synergies which includes the ability to drive buyers and suppliers on to our platform and provide additional products and services.
+This goodwill which is included in our U.S. reporting segment is not expected to be deductible for tax purposes.
 The aggregate non-contingent portion of the purchase price was approximately \$276.3 million and was paid in cash and Class A common stock on the acquisition date.

 The Company performed a preliminary valuation analysis of the fair market value of the acquired assets and liabilities of Thomas during the fourth quarter of 2021.
+The final purchase price allocation will be determined when the Company has completed and fully reviewed all information necessary to finalize the fair value of the acquired assets and liabilities.
+The final allocation could differ materially from the preliminary allocation and may include changes in allocations to current and long term asset, current and long term liabilities, deferred tax liabilities and goodwill.
 During the three months ended March 31, 2022, the Company recorded additional goodwill of approximately \$0.6 million in connection with the identification of a deferred tax liability.
 This deferred tax liability was subsequently recognized into income during the three months ended March 31, 2022.